wp-plugins/treato/README.txt

 == Installation ==

-1. Upload the plugin to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+= Minimum Requirements =

+* WordPress 3.0 or greater
+* PHP version 5.2.4 or greater
+* MySQL version 5.0 or greater

+= Installation =

+1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
+2. Search for "Treato".
+3. Install Treato plugin by pressing the plugin "Install" button.
+4. Activate the Treato plugin.
-3. Navigate to Appearance > Widgets
+5. Navigate to Appearance > Widgets
-4. Drop the widget on your sidebar.
+6. Drop the widget on your sidebar.

+= Updating =
+* Use WordPress automatic updates to upgrade to the latest version.
+Ensure to backup your site just in case.

 == Screenshots ==